ASIA MARKETS: Asian Markets Gain As U.S., China Agree To Go Back To The Negotiating Table

 "The biggest question on everyone's mind is will any armistice stick or will history repeat, and trade war gridlock set in?" he added.

 Among individual stocks, Japan Steel surged in Tokyo trading.
 Sony and robotics maker Fanuc also rose, while Rakuten slid.
-In Hong Kong, food processor WH Group fell, along with Wharf Real Estate and PetroChina .
 Samsung and LG Electronics declined in South Korea.
 Foxconn and Taiwan Semiconductor gained in Taiwan, and Oil Search advanced in Australia.

+Wall Street ended last week on an upbeat note after the Federal Reserve raised expectations that it is prepared to cut interest rates if needed to keep the economy growing.